 Employees need to feel safe.
 They need to know that if they give feedback they won’t face negative repercussions.

 When an employee goes above and beyond or does great work, be sure to call out their success.
 This pumps up the employee while giving the rest of the office a chance to see what strong output looks like.
 It motivates others to step up their game.
+And when teammates consistently do this, a culture of recognition is built, actively boosting engagement.

 Create areas where employees are encouraged to take a quick break and interact.
 A lunch room, ping pong table, basketball hoop, or bank of couches all provide areas for a quick break to recharge.
+And if employees are remote, consider creating virtual rooms so employees can interact at the "coffee station" or in the "cafeteria" throughout the day.

 Culture is made up of shared traditions, habits, artifacts, and language.
 Look for opportunities to create shared experiences around giving and receiving feedback.